Rating:

 Facts

-Deck plate girder bridge over Slip of Sanitary and Ship Canal on Chicago & Western Illinois Railroad
+- Deck plate girder bridge over Collateral Channel on Chicago & Western Illinois Railroad

 Total length: 135.0 ft.